marmelab/ng-admin/doc/Configuration-reference.md

         ])

 * `singleApiCall(function(entityIds) {}`
 Define a function that returns parameters for filtering API calls.
-You can use it if you API support filter for multiple values.
+You can use it if you API supports filter for multiple values.

         // Will call /tags?tag_id[]=1&tag_id[]=2&tag_id%[]=5...
         postList.fields([